znamlab/2p-preprocess/README.md

 ./setup.sh
 ```

-This should install the dependencies and create a virtual enviroment for suite2p.
+This should install the dependencies and create conda environments for suite2p
+and for the repo itself.
+Environments are created in each users home directory.

+`run_suite2p.sh` contains an example script that first runs the standard run_suite2p
+pipeline and then applies neuropil correction using the AST model.

 To start the slurm job, navigate to the `2p-preprocess` directory and run the following:
 ```